What You Will Learn

 - Anti-Forensics and Event Log Clearing

-During an intrusion, using memory analysis sometimes feels like cheating - finding active attacks shouldn't be this easy.
+Using memory analysis sometimes feels like cheating -- finding active attacks shouldn't be this easy.

-Now a critical component of many incident response and threat hunting teams who regularly detect advanced adversaries in their organization, memory forensics has come a long way in just a few years.
-Memory forensics can be extraordinarily effective at finding evidence of worms, rootkits, PowerShell, and advanced malware used by APT attackers.
-In fact, some attacks may be nearly impossible to unravel without memory analysis.
-Memory analysis was traditionally the domain of Windows internals experts, but the recent development of new tools and techniques makes it accessible today to all investigators, incident responders, and threat hunters.
-Better tools, interfaces and detection heuristics have greatly leveled the playing field.
-Understanding attack patterns in memory is a core analyst skill applicable across a wide range of endpoint detection and response (EDR) products.
+Memory forensics has come a long way in just a few years.
+It is now a critical component of many advanced tool suites and the mainstay of successful incident response and threat hunting teams.
+Memory forensics can be extraordinarily effective at finding evidence of worms, rootkits, PowerShell, and advanced malware used by targeted attackers.
+In fact, some fileless attacks may be nearly impossible to unravel without memory analysis.
+Memory analysis was traditionally the domain of Windows internals experts and reverse engineers, but new tools, techniques, and detection heuristics have greatly leveled the playing field making it accessible today to all investigators, incident responders, and threat hunters.
+Further, understanding attack patterns in memory is a core analyst skill applicable across a wide range of endpoint detection and response (EDR) products, making those tools even more effective.
 This extremely popular section will cover many of the most powerful memory analysis capabilities available and give you a solid foundation of advanced memory forensic skills to super-charge investigations, regardless of the toolset employed.

 - Remote endpoint incident response, hunting, and analysis using F-Response Enterprise